 Message Template works just like Email Template, but is used for SMS and WhatsApp messaging.

-The Process Administration Guide (COMING SOON) provides more details on creating and managing email and messaging templates.
+The Communications Management Guide (COMING SOON) provides more details on creating and managing email and messaging templates.

 User task settings differ from the global task settings in a few key ways: